adaskalopoulou/studio-projects/docs/project-1/index.md

+## Project 1

-## When DNA is wrong: The champion of forensic science in doubt
+# When DNA is wrong: The champion of forensic science in doubt

 DNA forensics first made its way into the US courts in 1986 and, up until now, has helped exonerate almost 1/4 of the total innocent individuals (2060 in total) listed in the National Registry of Exonerations database.
 The accuracy of the technology has made DNA evidence virtually indisputable.
 A 2009 report from the National Research Council, described DNA as the only forensic science worthy of the name.